HackIllinois/blog/_posts/2018-08-14-mentor-spotlight-pablo-aguiar.markdown

 <center>&middot;&middot;&middot;</center><br>

 Check out Pablo's profile on GitHub at [github.com/scorphus](https://github.com/scorphus) and open an issue/PR on one of his projects if you're interested in getting involved.
 Stay tuned for more in our mentor spotlight series!

+Interested in being a mentor like Pablo?
+Check out our [Call for Mentors]({{ site.baseurl }}{% post_url 2018-08-22-call-for-mentors-hackillinois-2019 %}) for information on how to get involved.